 How the scam works:

-To redeem the points, they are encouraged to press 1, and are then connected to an operator who will take the call live.
-This is followed by a series of questions asking for personal information, which unfortunately victims are willing to share.
+In order to redeem the points you are encouraged to press 1, and are then connected to an operator who will take the call live.
+This is followed by a series of questions asking for personal information, which unfortunately many victims are willing to share, leading to identtity theft.

 How to avoid: